coolwanglu/pdf2htmlEX/CONTRIBUTING.md

 <div id="author"></div>
 ### Contacting the author

-pdf2htmlEX is mostly written and maintained by Lu Wang (王璐).
+pdf2htmlEX is mostly written and maintained by 王璐 (Lu Wang).
 His email and twitter address of the author can be found in [README.md](https://github.com/coolwanglu/pdf2htmlEX/blob/master/README.md).